Osheah/foda-project/README.md

 The gitignore file ignores the .git and .ipynb_checkpoints in the local folder.
 Python files are also ignored.
 A standard gitignore file was used.
 It can be found here [Python gitignore](https://github.com/github/gitignore/blob/master/Python.gitignore)

-* img - various images used within the report;
+* research - folder containing papers/books used in this project
-* data - contains the csv
 * .gitignore - gitignore file taken from [gitignore](https://github.com/github/gitignore/blob/master/Python.gitignore)
 * License - GNU GENERAL PUBLIC LICENSE Version 3
 * README.md - this readme
 * project.pdf - a pdf of the assignment
-* Boxplot.ipynb - The main body of the assignment
+* Boxplot.ipynb - The main body of the assignment - you will need to clone this repo or download the ipynb to your computer to view this project

 ## Jupyter